paulsedille/NeurIPS-Broader-Impact-Statements/main-dataset/notes-on-data.md

 Paper URL scraped from the papers’ PDF page on the NeurIPS 2020 proceedings website.

 ## impact statement
 Text of the paper’s broader impact statement scraped from the XML database using the code on [this github repository](https://github.com/paulsedille/NeurIPS-Broader-Impact-Statements).
+This variable may have been manually corrected.

 ## impact title
 Title of the paper’s broader impact statement scraped from the XML database using the code on [this github repository](https://github.com/paulsedille/NeurIPS-Broader-Impact-Statements).
+This variable may have been manually corrected.

 ## word count
 The word count of the text of the broader impact statement.
+This variable may have been manually corrected.

 ## sentence count
 The sentence count of the text of the broader impact statement, obtained using the [NLTK package](https://www.nltk.org/) and corrected for miscounts (“e.g. ” and “i.e. ”) using [this code](https://github.com/paulsedille/NeurIPS-Broader-Impact-Statements/academic-pdf-scrap/tree/sentences/functions).
+This variable may have been manually corrected.

 ## opt out
 Whether or not the broader impact statement was considered to be an “opt out” (authors do not believe their work has any foreseeable societal consequence and that a discussion of broader impacts is generally not applicable) according to a human reviewer.
 As much as possible, consistent principles were used.
 In particular, many authors note their work is “theoretical” or “foundational” but this alone was not enough for the statement to be counted as an opt out.
 In addition, many authors only consider the benefits of their work on the scientific/research community (usually only the AI/ML community) without considering impacts beyond this, but this was not counted as an opt out unless authors explicitly noted their work did not have broader social or ethical impacts.